Bitcoin-Inscription-Marketplace/BIM-Protocol/header-compression.md

 ## Compression

-Compression is done with the highly popular, LZMA.
-This is because LZMA is known for incredibly high compression ratios, sacrificing speed for file size, which is very important when storing data in a blockchain.
+Compression is done with the highly popular, LZMA2.
+This is because LZMA2 is known for incredibly high compression ratios, sacrificing speed for file size, which is very important when storing data in a blockchain.
 Compression is a required part of the BIM protocol and if compression is not performed then it is NOT BIM compliant.
-Please note that LZMA may increase file sizes on rare circumstances.
+Please note that LZMA2 may increase file sizes on rare circumstances.